-A common question weight training enthusiasts ask at some point is whether or not it makes sense to continue renewing a gym membership or whether to invest in weight training equipment for a home gym.
-There is no straightforward answer as what works for one does not for the other.
-By simply outlining the pros and cons of each expense, however, you will hopefully be able to make up your own mind.
+A familiar question weight training enthusiasts ask at some point is whether or not it makes sense to continue renewing a gym membership or whether to invest in weight training equipment for a home gym.
+There is no straightforward answer, as what works for one does not for the other.
+By outlining each expense's pros and cons, however, you will hopefully be able to make up your mind.

 Advantages of buying equipment for a Home Gym

 Having a home gym or workout room within your home is becoming increasingly popular because it brings along several benefits: